 A. City-Parish Furnished Resources

-The City-Parish Director of Urban Development (“Director”) will provide oversight of the activities conducted hereunder.
-The performance of this contract will be measured by the Director, who is authorized on behalf of the City-Parish to evaluate the RDA’s performance against the criteria in Attachment III.
-The Director shall be the principal point of contact on behalf of the City-Parish for the RDA concerning RDA’s performance under this Contract.
+The Mayor’s Office Designee (“Assistant Chief Administrative Officer”) will provide oversight of the activities conducted hereunder.
+The performance of this contract will be measured by the Designee , who is authorized on behalf of the City-Parish to evaluate the BBR’s performance against the criteria in Attachment III.
+The Director shall be the principal point of contact on behalf of the City-Parish for the BBR concerning BBR’s performance under this Contract.

 Regulatory applicability determinations made by the City-Parish or agreements made between various governmental agencies shall remain the responsibility of the City-Parish.
-RDA shall not be responsible for the technical, regulatory or legal veracity and acceptability of determinations made by the persons other than its agents, employees, or RDAs.
-Such agreements, determinations and communications shall be provided by OCD to RDA to facilitate completion of the Scope of Work.
+BBR shall not be responsible for the technical, regulatory or legal veracity and acceptability of determinations made by the persons other than its agents, employees, or BBRs.
+Such agreements, determinations and communications shall be provided by OCD to BBR to facilitate completion of the Scope of Work.

-City-Parish recognizes there may be a requirement under federal, state or local statutes or regulations to report the results of RDA’s findings to appropriate regulatory agencies.
-RDA is not responsible for advising the City-Parish about the City-Parish’s or others reporting obligations and City-Parish agrees that it or others shall be responsible for all reporting, unless RDA has an independent duty to report under applicable law.
-In those situations, unless prohibited by law, court order, subpoena or other legal constraint, RDA will provide City-Parish with advance notice that RDA believes that it has an obligation to report as well as the substance of the report it intends to make.
-RDA agrees to notify OCD of all instances of non-compliance related to these programs as they become aware.
+City-Parish recognizes there may be a requirement under federal, state or local statutes or regulations to report the results of BBR’s findings to appropriate regulatory agencies.
+BBR is not responsible for advising the City-Parish about the City-Parish’s or others reporting obligations and City-Parish agrees that it or others shall be responsible for all reporting, unless BBR has an independent duty to report under applicable law.
+In those situations, unless prohibited by law, court order, subpoena or other legal constraint, BBR will provide City-Parish with advance notice that BBR believes that it has an obligation to report as well as the substance of the report it intends to make.
+BBR agrees to notify OCD of all instances of non-compliance related to these programs as they become aware.

-The OCD will provide specific project information to the RDA necessary to complete Services described herein.
-All records, reports, documents and other material delivered or transmitted to the RDA by the OCD shall remain the property of the OCD and shall be returned by the RDA to the OCD, upon request, at termination, expiration or suspension of this Agreement.
+The OCD will provide specific project information to the BBR necessary to complete Services described herein.
+All records, reports, documents and other material delivered or transmitted to the BBR by the OCD shall remain the property of the OCD and shall be returned by the BBR to the OCD, upon request, at termination, expiration or suspension of this Agreement.

-All records, reports, documents, or other material or data, including electronic data, related to this Agreement and/or obtained or prepared by the RDA, and all repositories and databases compiled or used, regardless of the source of information included therein, in connection with performance of the Services contracted for herein shall become the property of the OCD, and shall, upon request, be returned by the RDA to the OCD at termination or expiration of this Agreement.
-Cost incurred by the RDA to compile and transfer information for return to the OCD shall be billed on a time basis, subject to the maximum amount of this Agreement.
-Software and other materials owned by The RDA prior to the date of this Agreement and not related to this Agreement shall be and remain the property of the RDA.
+All records, reports, documents, or other material or data, including electronic data, related to this Agreement and/or obtained or prepared by the BBR, and all repositories and databases compiled or used, regardless of the source of information included therein, in connection with performance of the Services contracted for herein shall become the property of the OCD, and shall, upon request, be returned by the BBR to the OCD at termination or expiration of this Agreement.
+Cost incurred by the BBR to compile and transfer information for return to the OCD shall be billed on a time basis, subject to the maximum amount of this Agreement.
+Software and other materials owned by The BBR prior to the date of this Agreement and not related to this Agreement shall be and remain the property of the BBR.

 B. Subcontractors